gleb-shtengel/FIB-SEM/README.md

         D. Lowe paper (0.03), set this argument to 0.09.
     SIFT_edgeThreshold : double
         SIFT libary default  is 10.
 The threshold used to filter out edge-like features.
-        Note that the its meaning is different from the contrastThreshold, i.e. the larger the edgeThreshold, the less features are filtered out (more features are retained).
+        Note that its meaning is different from the contrastThreshold, i.e. the larger the edgeThreshold, the less features are filtered out (more features are retained).
     SIFT_sigma : double